 Like all DC legislation, the budget has a second vote, or "second reading."
-The second votes on all three bills-the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act-are held in late May or early June, and the final budget then is submitted to the U.S. Congress for a 30-day review.
+The second votes-on the Local Budget Act and the Budget Support Act-are held in late May or early June, and the final budget then is submitted to the U.S. Congress for a 30-day review.
 Notably, Congress very rarely changes anything.
+(The Council holds only one vote on the Federal Portion Budget Request Act, which Congress then incorporates into the federal budget.)